Funded and Non-Funded Services

 - National standard for universities and colleges

 The information on this page will give you a brief overview of funded and non-funded services and what's considered routine and preventive building and equipment maintenance.
 It is paraphrased or excerpted from A Classification of Accounts for Physical Plant (APPA).
-Please contact Facilities Management with further clarification of our policies.

 This is the general rule of thumb used to determine who pays for services.